conestack/cone.app/docs/source/ajax.rst

 ``cone.app.browser.ajax.AjaxAction``, ``cone.app.browser.ajax.AjaxEvent`` and
 ``cone.app.browser.ajax.AjaxMessage``.

-To trigger AJAX continuation, instanciate the desired definition(s) and call ``cone.app.browser.ajax.ajax_continue``.
+To trigger AJAX continuation, instantiate the desired definition(s) and call ``cone.app.browser.ajax.ajax_continue``.
 It expects the request and a continuation definition or a list of continuation definitions as arguments::